QuestNetwork/qD/README.md

 ## Description
 qDesk is an example app for our JavaScript p2p library [Quest OS](quest-os-js) with cool open source modules such as [qD Messages](https://github.com/QuestNetwork/qd-messages-ts) and [qD Social](https://github.com/QuestNetwork/qd-social-ts) and the upcoming  [qD Vibes](https://github.com/QuestNetwork/qd-vibes-ts), [qD Markets](https://github.com/QuestNetwork/qd-market-ts), [qD News](https://github.com/QuestNetwork/qd-news-ts), [qD Apps](qd-apps-ts), [qD Games](https://github.com/QuestNetwork/qd-games-ts) and [qD Calendar](https://github.com/QuestNetwork/qd-calendar-ts).

-We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
-The Quest Network is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

 qDesk makes it possible to build custom, secure and decentralized social networks in less than 20 days.

 Our quest network aims to allow the creation and (distributed) completion of quests supported by a feature rich decentralized social network.